awsdocs/aws-iot-docs/developerguide/IoTCore-VPC.md

 ```

 **Note**
-We recommend that you do not use the PrivateDNS option for your VPC endpoints with AWS IoT Core\.
-See [Limitations of VPC endpoints](#VPC-limitations)\.
+The VPC feature for automatically creating a DNS record is disabled because the IoT control and data endpoints are split\.
+To join these endpoints, you must manually create a Private DNS record\.
+For more information about Private VPC DNS records, see [Private DNS for interface endpoints](https://docs.aws.amazon.com/vpc/latest/privatelink/vpce-interface.html#vpce-private-dns)\.
+For more information about AWS IoT Core VPC limitations, see [Limitations of VPC endpoints](#VPC-limitations)\.

-For routing DNS queries from your devices to the VPC endpoint Interfaces correctly, you must create DNS records in a Private Hosted Zone that is attached to your VPC\.
+To correctly route DNS queries from your devices to the VPC endpoint interfaces, you must manually create DNS records in a Private Hosted Zone that is attached to your VPC\.
 To get started, see [Creating A Private Hosted Zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html)\.
-Within your Private Hosted Zone, you must create an alias record for each ENI IP for the VPC endpoint\.
-If you have multiple ENI IPs, for multiple VPC endpoints, then you should create weighted DNS records with equal weights across all the weighted records\.
-These IP addresses are available from the DescribeNetworkInterfaces API Call when filtered by the VPC endpoint ID in the description field\.
+Within your Private Hosted Zone, create an alias record for each elastic network interface IP for the VPC endpoint\.
+If you have multiple network interface IPs for multiple VPC endpoints, create weighted DNS records with equal weights across all the weighted records\.
+These IP addresses are available from the [DescribeNetworkInterfaces](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeNetworkInterfaces.html) API call when filtered by the VPC endpoint ID in the description field\.

 ## Controlling Access to AWS IoT Core over VPC endpoints<a name="Control-VPC-access"></a>